SpaarkW/solana-dev-reward-token/readme.md

-# Devnet Bitcoin Treasury Machine (DBTM) Token Deployment
+# Devnet Reward Token Deployment

 This repository contains a script to deploy an SPL Token on Solana's devnet with a 5% transfer tax mechanism and proper metadata.
 The token uses Solana's Token-2022 program which includes the Transfer Fee extension.